Marriage Advice for Newlyweds

 Newlyweds sometimes avoid talking about relationship problems because they think this is a sign that there is something wrong with their relationship.
 Or they get into bad communication habits.
 Learning to discuss relationship issues in a respectful, honest, and direct way is a skill that can be learned.

-To learn more skills for relationship success, download exercises.
+To learn more skills for relationship success, download these exercises.

 Sometimes couples get off track because they don’t know how to respond effectively to their partners’ struggles with their families, workplace or issues with their friends.
 Learning to support our partners in times of stress is one of the most important marriage advice for newlyweds.
 Many couples get in trouble because they don’t know how to respond to their partners’ distress.